Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   EOF

   # Sign GRUB bootloader
-  sbctl sign -s /mnt/usb/EFI/BOOT/BOOTX64.EFI shred -u /crypto_keyfile # This may fail and you will need to enter the chroot, mount everything, then wipe umount /mnt/usb
+  sudo sbctl sign -s /mnt/usb/EFI/BOOT/BOOTX64.EFI sudo shred -u /crypto_keyfile # This may fail and you will need to enter the chroot, mount everything, then wipe umount /mnt/usb

   echo "WARNING: Store the GRUB USB securely; it contains the LUKS keyfile."